-A numerical threshold for determining the significance of GHG emissions in the SCAB has not been established by the SCAQMD for Projects where it is not the lead agency.
-As an interim threshold based on guidance provided in the CAPCOA CEQA and Climate Change handbook, the City has opted to use a non-zero threshold approach based on Approach 2 of the handbook.
+Use of this threshold is also consistent with guidance provided in the CAPCOA CEQA and Climate Change handbook, as such, the City has opted to use a non-zero threshold approach based on Approach 2 of the handbook.
 Threshold 2.5 (Unit-Based Thresholds Based on Market Capture) establishes a numerical threshold based on capture of approximately 90% of emissions from future development.
-The latest threshold developed by SCAQMD using this method is 3,000 MTCO2e/yr for all projects (50).
+The latest threshold developed by SCAQMD using this method is 10,000 MTCO2e/yr based on the review of 711 CEQA projects.

-The Project will result in approximately 14,903.75 MTCO2e/yr.
-As such, the Project would exceed the SCAQMD's numeric threshold of 3,000 MTCO2e/yr if it were applied.
-Thus, the Project would have the potential to result in a cumulatively considerable impact with respect to GHG emissions.
+The Project has the potential to generate a total of approximately $1,770.59 \text{ MTCO}2\text{e/yr}$ .
+As such, the Project would not exceed the SCAQMD's numeric threshold of $10,000 \text{ MTCO}2\text{e}$ if it were applied.
+Thus, the Project would not have the potential to result in a cumulatively considerable impact with respect to GHG emissions.